Quick and Easy Flaky Pie Crust

 Form the dough into a disc and roll

-- Next, turn the dough out onto your work surface, and knead it together with your hands and form it into a disc.
+- Turn the dough out onto your work surface, and knead it together with your hands and form it into a disc.
 Wrap it in plastic wrap, and chill the dough for about 30 minutes prior to rolling to relax the gluten and chill that butter back up.
-From here, it can be frozen for later use.
+From here, it can also be frozen for later use.

 - Once chilled, unwrap the dough and place on a lightly floured work surface.
-Sprinkle the dough and flour your rolling pin, and roll the dough out from the middle to the outer edge, going in about 10 minute intervals clockwise.
+Sprinkle the dough and coat the rolling pin with a light dusting of flour, and roll the dough out from the middle to the outer edge, going in about 10 minute intervals clockwise.
 After every couple of rolls, make sure to lift the dough and sprinkle more flour underneath to prevent sticking.
 If the dough does stick, scrape any bits of dough from your work surface as it’s a magnet for even more sticking.
 Roll the dough until it’s large enough to hang over the edge of your pie pan by a couple of inches.

 Place the dough in the pie plate and crimp